Longfld/ASPNETcoreAngularJWT/README.md

 And do not forget to run "npm start" after modify any typescript files.

-Also it can be opened by VS2017
+Also it can be opened by both Visual Studio 2017 or Visual Studio Code

 ********************************